Edinburgh Festival Chorus

 Each year, singers from across Scotland come together to perform cornerstone works of the classical repertoire with some of the world’s greatest soloists, conductors and orchestras.

 For 60 years, The Edinburgh Festival Chorus has been the backbone of the International Festival’s choral programme.
 Over that time, its singers have had the opportunity to perform alongside the likes of Leonard Bernstein and the London Symphony Orchestra, Marin Alsop and the São Paulo Symphony Orchestra, Herbert von Karajan’s Berlin Philharmonic and Gustavo Dudamel and the Los Angeles Philharmonic.
+Brought together by a shared love of singing, the Chorus is made up of over 160 volunteer members.

 Edinburgh Festival Chorus scores are supported by Risk Charitable Fund.